checkly/checkly-cli/README.md

-The Checkly CLI (now in beta) gives you a JavaScript/TypeScript-native **workflow** for coding, testing and deploying synthetic monitoring at scale, from your code base.
+The Checkly CLI gives you a **JavaScript/TypeScript-native workflow** for coding, testing and deploying synthetic monitoring at scale, from your code base.
 We call this workflow **monitoring as code** (MaC).

 - **Unite E2E testing & monitoring in one workflow.** No more silos between Dev, QA and Ops.